I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_video_process_output_stream_desc_0032.md

-`ColorSpace`

-A DXGI_COLOR_SPACE_TYPE value that specifies the colorspace for the video processor output surface.
+`FrameRate`

+The frame rate of the output video stream, specified as a DXGI_RATIONAL structure.

 `EnableStereo`

 If TRUE, stereo output is enabled.
 Otherwise, the video processor produces mono video frames.

-`Format`

-The DXGI format of the output texture.

-`FrameRate`

-The frame rate of the output video stream, specified as a DXGI_RATIONAL structure.

 ## Requirements